aldensiol/agent-visualiser/README.md

 # Agent-Visualiser: A Visual Learning Tool for Agentic Workflows

 Welcome to the **Agent-Visualiser**!
-This project is designed as a visual and interactive tool to learn and explore the fascinating world of Retrieval-Augmented Generation (RAG) systems and Agentic workflows.
+This project is designed as a visual and interactive tool to learn and explore Hybrid RAG (Vector + Graph DBs) and Agentic RAG systems.

 ## 🌟 Project Overview